nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 Security server REST API is ordinarily exposed at security server port 4000 and is separated into two parts:
-  1. invocable over network - API calls for performing most of the functionality available from web administration console, accessible with API key.
+  1. invocable over network -- API calls for performing most of the functionality available from web administration console, accessible with API key.
-  1. invocable only locally (in default configuration), i.e. when accessed via 'localhost' or equivalent and passed security server administrative credentials via HTTP basic access authentication.
+  1. invocable only locally (in default configuration), i.e. when accessed via 'localhost' or equivalent and passed security server administrative credentials via HTTP basic access authentication -- API calls that allow API key management operations.

 ##### 3.1.1.1 Using API keys